 “It used to be that we’d send home a piece of paper with an assignment to make up and they’d sign it saying they did the workout, but you don’t really know,” he said.

-For students with the app, Bradley can send them home with one of his adidas Zone for IHT Spirit wrist heart rate monitors.
+For students with the app, Bradley can send them home with one of his IHT ZONE wrist heart rate monitors.

 “Now, you can send a monitor home and have them do it through their app,” he said.
 “If for no other reason, that’s one day a kid didn’t take off from being active.
 I don’t want them to give up a workout day.”